Breeding-Insight/bi-api/README.md

 You will need to specify variables specific to your environment in order to run the project.

-Environment specific variables are specified in the following files:
+Environment specific project variables are specified in the following files:
 - src/build/build.config.properties
-- src/makeApplication-dev.yml.sh
+- src/main/resources/application-prod.yml
-- src/makeApplication-test.yml.sh
+- src/test/application-test.yml
 - settings.xml

 NOTE: Your application-dev.yml (see section 'Run the Project' and application-test.yml (see section 'Testing') will contain system specific variables, but will need to be updated manually.
 Update the structure of these files based on the makeApplication-dev.yml.sh file.